General Surgery MOC Exam

 Aug.
 1 (initial deadline); Sept.
 1, Oct.
 2 and Nov.
 1 (late deadlines).

-The online application process will be posted by end of April it is not yet available.
+The new online registration process will be posted by end of April it is not yet available.

 When to Take Exam